-The LAN CONNECT device will work with a CNC control with a standard DB25 RS-232 serial connection to the control box for the purposes of input/output of CNC data.
-Typically, the CNC manufacturer refers this as read and punch tape functions.
-Power is obtained from the CNC machine tool.
+The LAN CONNECT REMOTE device will work with any CNC control with a standard DB25 RS-232 serial connection for the purposes of input/output of CNC data.
+Typically, CNC manufacturers refer to these as read and punch tape functions.
+The LAN CONNECT REMOTE is power by a DC source within a range of 7-30 VDC.
+An RJ6 cable connects the LAN CONNECT REMOTE to a display used by the operator to view files and initiate data transfer to/from a CNC machine tool including DNC or drip feed control.